- ICH GCP

-Managing the Nutritional Needs of Older Filipino With Due Attention to Protein Nutrition and Functional Health Study (ManoPo)
+Managing the Nutritional Needs of Older Filipino with Due Attention to Protein Nutrition and Functional Health Study (ManoPo)

-February 27, 2024 updated by: Robby Carlo A. Tan, Food and Nutrition Research Institute, Philippines
+March 10, 2025 updated by: Robby Carlo A. Tan, Food and Nutrition Research Institute, Philippines

-Managing the Nutritional Needs of Older Filipino With Due Attention to Protein Nutrition and Functional Health (ManoPo) Study
+Managing the Nutritional Needs of Older Filipino with Due Attention to Protein Nutrition and Functional Health (ManoPo) Study

 The study aims to determine the effect of protein nutrition and exercise on the body composition and functional capacity of Filipino older adults.